tetrane/api-cookbook/src/memory-ranges.md

 }}
 {{ bulma::end_bulma() }}

 A range of memory is a very common concept.
-Storing, updating, merging or iterating on such ranges are operations that are likely to be necessary to users of the REVEN API.
+Storing, updating, merging or iterating on such ranges are operations that are likely to be necessary to users of the Reven API.

-REVEN provides a "canonical" implementation in the API that spares users from having to deal with multiple reimplementations.
+Reven provides a "canonical" implementation in the API that spares users from having to deal with multiple reimplementations.

 ## Creating & updating memory ranges